MLHale/GenCyber-web-content/day1/github-primer.md

 Complete the Github tutorial.
 https://guides.github.com/activities/hello-world/

-At the end of Step 2, you have created a **Remote** repository.
+At the end of Step 2, you will have created a **Remote** repository.
 It is "remote" because all your files are in the Github cloud.
 How do you continue to work on your repository if you had no Internet connection?
 Also, it is not convenient to write and test code online.
 It would be great to your own **Local** repository.
 We will do just that in the next step.

 ### Step 3
 To create a **Local** repository there are two basic options.